XanaduAI/thewalrus/docs/index.rst

 Authors
 =======

-Nicolás Quesada and Brajesh Gupt.
+Nicolás Quesada, Brajesh Gupt, and Josh Izaac.

-If you are doing research using Hafnian, please cite `our paper <https://arxiv.org/abs/1804.03159>`_:
+If you are doing research using Hafnian, please cite `our paper <https://arxiv.org/abs/1805.12498>`_:

-  Nathan Killoran, Josh Izaac, Nicolás Quesada, Ville Bergholm, Matthew Amy, and Christian Weedbrook.
-Strawberry Fields: A Software Platform for Photonic Quantum Computing. *arXiv*, 2018. arXiv:1804.03159
+  Andreas Björklund, Brajesh Gupt, and Nicolás Quesada.
+A faster hafnian formula for complex matrices and its benchmarking on the Titan supercomputer *arXiv*, 2018. arxiv:1805.12498

 License